extplug/plug-modules/README.md

 ### plugModules.getUnknownModules()

 Returns an array of **original** module names that were *not* remapped.
-This is mostly useful for reverse-engineering more modules.
+This is mostly useful for finding more modules to reverse-engineer.

 ## How It Works